 Can I use Nostalgia without scanning anything new?

-Yes — uploads can be from any source: phone scans, flatbed scans, Google PhotoScan, Photomyne exports, or photos already on your computer.
+Yes.
+Uploads can be from any source: phone scans, flatbed scans, Google PhotoScan, Photomyne exports, or photos already on your computer.
 Nostalgia is the archive workflow; the scan source doesn't matter.

 Will my photos be private in Nostalgia?

-Yes — we never train AI on your photos, all uploads are encrypted, and you retain full ownership of originals and restored outputs.
+Yes.
+We never train AI on your photos, all uploads are encrypted, and you retain full ownership of originals and restored outputs.
 Compare against any platform's current terms before deciding where to keep your family material.

 Try Nostalgia free for one photo